Hazel-Willow/discordOpenAIBot/README.md

 # discordOpenAIBot
-LLM bot for discord using LMStudio for the backend
+LLM bot for discord with support for LMStudio and Ollama for the backend.

+Uses standard OpenAI API calls with /v1 formatting